kalmhq/docs/docs/tut-hello.md

 cat nginx.conf
 ```

-It seems that this is the nginx container we wanted
+It seems that nginx is correctly installed!

 ![shell commands](assets/shell-cmd.png)

-Next let's go back to the Components list, and edit our component.
+Next let's go back to the Components list by clicking on **Components** in the navigation sidebar.

-Currently, a single pod is running on our cluster, because we specified 1 replica when creating the component.
-We can edit Application components at any time and redeploy it.
-Click the "Edit" button.
+Currently one pod is running.
+Let's scale up our application.
+Click the **Edit** button.

 ![edit component](assets/edit-comp.png)

-Change the number of replicas to "3" and click Deploy.
+Change the number of replicas to **3** and click Deploy.

 ![increase replicas](assets/increase-replicas.png)